 Any task which is more than trivially repeated, especially if accuracy is important, and can be reasonably automated, must be automated.
 The only way to scale without a huge increase in human resource cost and human errors is to automate.
 This also frees you up from the mundane to focus on high-value items.
 In the long run, the investment will not only be worth it, it will be necessary.

 Don’t let “perfect” get in the way of “done”.
+It is human nature to want to get something perfect before sharing it.
+(I live with visual artists.)
+Left unchecked, I think it also is human nature to want to endlessly tweak things, which ultimately probably don’t make meaningful differences.
+So sometimes we need to call it and get it out the door.
+Development that we do that doesn’t get used doesn’t realize its value.
 There absolutely will be times where your code doesn’t need to be perfect.
 For example, perhaps the primary business goal is speed-to-market, and the product is expected to remain pliable so customer feedback can guide its future direction, and it is understood to not be mission-critical for the customer.
 So don’t invest time in becoming perfect because the product is expected to change, and you’ll end up changing that code anyway.
 “Doing the right thing at the right time” can mean that you are building things to be good enough, not perfect.
-Rules, including the ones here, should always be interpreted with an “as reasonable” clause.
+(Rules, including the ones here, should always be interpreted with an “as reasonable” clause.)

 Test your code before you merge it.
 Have proven confidence that it works instead of expecting QA to catch basic problems.
 We currently have a dedicated QA team.
 But don’t get lazy and expect them to catch issues in your code.
 The QA team finding a problem in your code should be an exception and not the rule.
 The QA team is generally better at finding edge cases and interesting integration scenarios.
 But you as the developer should do enough testing of your own code in your development environment before you git commit + push that you have confidence in your code because you saw it actually do the right thing, not because you are arrogant.

 Be totally honest.
 If there is something not right that is lurking below the surface, bring it to the surface so it can be seen and resolved.
-Otherwise it may come back and bite us at a bad time as a surprise.
+Otherwise it may come back and bite us at a bad time as a costly surprise.
 If something isn’t right, do or say something.
-“What are YOU (not someone else) going to do about it?”
+And not just “Hey, someone needs to do something about this.”
+Instead, ask yourself “what am I (not someone else) going to do about it?”

 Sense and respond.
 Once you are on a path, consistently look around and see what is going on.
 And compare that to your decision to originally get on this path, because you may find that at this new point that another path makes more sense because now you have new information.
 If a change makes sense, then change.
 As the saying goes, “the first step in getting out of a hole is to put down the shovel”.